Classifind Cut 1: 1968 Kaiser Jeep M715 – SOLD!

 Military Vehicle contracts can be a lucrative business for truck manufacturers if they get it right.
-An example that didn’t was the Kaiser Jeep M715 such as this 1968 example just listed here on Craigslist in Bayonne, New Jersey with a limited description and an asking price of $9,500.
-If you are serious about buying this de-militarized truck, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his M715 featured here on GuysWithRides.com
+An example that didn’t was the Kaiser Jeep M715 such as this 1968 example originally listed on Craigslist in the Fall of 2020 in Bayonne, New Jersey with a limited description and an asking price of $9,500.

 Kaiser Jeep produced a light military version of its civilian Gladiator pickup truck from 1967 to 1969.
 The most noticeable difference between the Civilian and Military versions was the latter’s convertible top.
 The M715 was sometimes called the “Five quarter (ton)”, for its 1-1/4 ton payload rating.
 In a departure from its purpose-built predecessor, the Dodge M37, the M715 was the first “M”-series U.S. tactical vehicle to use primarily commercial components; the first in a series of militarized commercial off-the-shelf (“COTS”) vehicle procurements.